Rivian Automotive (NASDAQ: RIVN) Stock Price Prediction for 2025: Where Will It Be in 1 Year

-Shares of Rivian Automotive Inc. (NASDAQ: RIVN) have gained 13.8% over the past five trading sessions, bringing the stock’s year-to-date gain to 26.9%.
-Yet, after the recent first-quarter earnings report and downbeat guidance, some Wall Street analysts continue to downgrade the stock or decrease their price targets.
+Shares of Rivian Automotive Inc. (NASDAQ: RIVN) have retreated 9.1% over the past five trading sessions, reducing the stock’s year-to-date gain to 15.6%.
+After the recent first-quarter earnings report and downbeat guidance, some Wall Street analysts continue to downgrade the stock or decrease their price targets.

 Rivian, a prominent electric vehicle (EV) manufacturer, is striving to regain momentum after its first-quarter earnings report on May 6.
 Despite surpassing Wall Street’s expectations with adjusted losses of $0.48 per share versus analyst expectations of $0.92 per share, and posting revenue of $1.24 billion compared to the $1.01 billion forecast, the stock fell almost 6% the next day, closing at $12.72 per share.
 This reflected a year-to-date loss of 4% and a 90% decline from its November 2021 IPO high.